-This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the unaudited condensed interim consolidated financial statements of Li-FT Power Ltd. (the "Company" or "LiFT") for the three and six months ended May 31, 2023, which are prepared in accordance with International Financial Reporting Standards ("IFRS") as applicable to the preparation of interim financial statements, including International Accounting Standard IAS 34 Interim Reporting.
+This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the unaudited condensed interim consolidated financial statements of Li-FT Power Ltd. (the "Company" or "LIFT") for the three and nine months ended August 31, 2023, which are prepared in accordance with International Financial Reporting Standards ("IFRS") as applicable to the preparation of interim financial statements, including International Accounting Standard IAS 34 Interim Reporting.
 The unaudited condensed interim consolidated financial statements should also be read in conjunction with the Company's audited consolidated financial statements for the year ended November 30, 2022, which are prepared in accordance with IFRS as issued by the International Accounting Standards Board.
-These documents, along with additional information on the Company including the Company's SEDAR profile at www.sedar.com.
+These documents, along with additional information on the Company including the Company's Annual Information Form ("AIF") for the year ended November 30, 2022, are available under the Company's SEDAR+ profile at www.sedarplus.com.

-In this MD&A, unless the context otherwise requires, references to the "Company", "LiFT", "we", "us", and "our" refer to Li-FT Power Ltd. and its subsidiaries.
+In this MD&A, unless the context otherwise requires, references to the "Company", "LIFT", "we", "us", and "our" refer to Li-FT Power Ltd. and its subsidiaries.